 In order to make more informed decisions about policies for larger groups, have a look at your restaurant's data and identify key points like the busiest periods, walk-in vs. reservations comparison etc. through an advanced analytics software, so that you can better prepare for upcoming shifts accordingly.

 Keeping Guests Happy During Busiest Times

-Another way to optimize reservation management is to use call-ahead seating.
+Another way to optimize reservation management is to use waitlists.
 This tactic (a blend of walk-ins and conventional reservations) enables diners to book a place on the waitlist as they make their way to the location of the restaurant.

-Though this can be managed over the phone, more businesses are using apps like Waitlist Me and Yelp Reservations to allow people to book online.
+Though this can be managed over the phone, more businesses are using online reservation apps to allow people to book online.
 Some of these solutions also notify customers about their turns; real-time updates come in handy for those who want to watch their place in the queue.

 - Keep Some Tables Free

 Leaving a few tables free during your peak hours can help improve your customer experience.
 Diners who show up without reservations will be thrilled to get a table.
 Doing this will also help you accommodate walk-ins and prevent scenarios where three guests show up at the same time, but just two of them were recorded.